chluciano/eecs399-atmosphere/README.md

-If you have 2 versions of python installed you might have to do this
+# If you have 2 versions of python on your computer....

 ~~~
 python3 -m venv env